nathan-cool/Tic-Tac-Toe/README.md

 ### Easy Restart and Reset
-- Restart : You can easily start a new game or reset the current game anytime you want.
+- Restart: You can easily start a new game or reset the current game anytime you want.
 This makes it simple to play again and again without waiting

 ![image](https://github.com/nathan-cool/Tic-Tac-Toe/assets/127421398/7c65d80a-9009-4bee-b7e9-598a2887a9da)